pankajkarman/extpar/doc/README.compile_run.md

 ### Compilation
 Since Version 5.4, Extpar is built with an autotool based build-system.
 This has been necessary to accomodate for the additional C source code files and newly required libraries.

-Note the classical configure option --prefix=*path_to_installation_directory* This is quite useful for clean installations.

-There are two options to compile Extpar:
+There are three options to compile Extpar:

 #### In-source build
 ./configure.*hostname.compiler*
 source modules.env
 make
-make install

 #### Out-of-source build
 mkdir build-*my_self_defined_note*